priyadarshss/priyadarshss/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on DApps.
+- 🔭 I’m currently working on Front-end development using Reactjs.

 - 🌱 I’m currently learning Solidity language along with Truffle and Ganache to make DApps in the Ethereum Blockchain.

 - 👯 I’m looking to collaborate on any project that I find interesting.

-- 💬 Ask me about Blockchain, Python and C++
+- 💬 Ask me about Reactjs, Blockchain, Python and C++

 - 📫 How to reach me: priyadarsh2001@gmail.com